Stacy Aumonier: "The Octave of Jealousy"

 Part IV: Mr Mead is disturbed to learn that the publican Mr Mounthead has been able to buy a farm for his son.
-He thinks how much harder and less lucrative it is to run a shop than a pub: "the pettiness of it all!
+He thinks how much harder and less lucrative it is to manage a shop than a pub: "the pettiness of it all!
 Little bits of cheese, penny tins of mustard, string, weighing out sugar and biscuits, cutting bacon, measuring off ribbons and calico, and flannelette.
 People...running up little accounts it was always hard to collect."
 Whereas in Mr Mounthead's pub: "oh, the snappy quick profit.
 Everybody paying on the nail."

-Part V: Mr Mounthead feels comfortable about money, but not about his social position, which is not as high as that of his neighbour, the "gentleman farmer," Lewis Wonnicott.
+Part V: Mr Mounthead feels comfortable about money, but not about his social status, which is not as high as that of his neighbour, the "gentleman farmer," Lewis Wonnicott.
 Mr Mounthead thinks the fault for this lies with his wife, Queenie.

 "He had probably as much money as Lewis Wonnicott, if not more.
 He certainly had a more fluid and accumulative way of making it, but there the matter stopped.
 Wonnicott was a gentleman; his wife was a lady.
 He, James, might have been as much a gentleman as Wonnicott if circumstances had been different.
 Queenie could never be a lady in the sense that Mrs Wonnicott was a lady."

-Part VI: Mrs Wonnicott, in turn, is worried about her own position in the neighbourhood, complaining to her husband that they don’t move in the same social circles as their neighbours, the Burnabys.
+Part VI: Mrs Wonnicott, in turn, is worried about her own position in the neighbourhood, complaining to her husband that they don’t have the same social status as their neighbours, the Burnabys.

 "We know no one, no one at all in the neighbourhood...who is there of any importance that we know?"

-Part VII: Mrs Burnaby, in turn, complains to her husband that their son won’t be able to advance in his diplomatic career because they lack the power and influence of their neighbour, Sir Septimus Letter—an M.P., "owner of half the newspapers in the country" and a millionaire.
+Part VII: Mrs Burnaby, in turn, complains to her husband that their son won’t be able to advance his diplomatic career because they lack the power and influence of their neighbour, Sir Septimus Letter—an M.P., "owner of half the newspapers in the country" and a millionaire.